.

 acronym.noun,.plural.acronyms

-a word formed from the initial letters of a name, such as LAW for Land, Air, Water or by combining initial letters or parts of a series of words, such as 'radar' for 'radio detecting and ranging' or 'GIGO' in computer parlance for 'Garbage In Garbage Out'
+a word formed from the initial letters of a name, such as LAW for Land, Air, Water or for SIN, by combining initial letters or parts of a series of words, such as 'radar' for 'radio detecting and ranging' or 'GIGO' in computer parlance for 'Garbage In Garbage Out'

 acronymic.or.acronymous.adjective